This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 If you have a kitchen faucet with a pull-out head, you’ll know how useful and versatile they are, providing a whole new level of flexibility for rinsing, washing, or any other kitchen tasks.
 Unfortunately, as with any appliance with several moving parts, they are susceptible to faults and wear and tear.

-Whether you’re considering installing one, or you’re fed up with the pull-out spray kitchen faucet problems you’ve been experiencing, we’ve got some great tips and advice on how to solve some common issues.
+Whether you’re considering installing one, or you’re fed up with these 6 common pull-out spray kitchen faucet problems you’ve been experiencing, we’ve got some great tips and advice on how to solve some common issues.

 We’ve also got a handy FAQ section below so don’t forget to check that out for some additional info about your pull-out faucet.
 But first, let’s take a look at what pull-out kitchen faucets are and their pros and cons.